Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Introduction

 consisting of: (i) a set algebra $(X,\mathcal A)$ with a finitely additive measure $\mu:\mathcal A\to[0,\infty)$ and a finitely additive product charge $\mu^{\otimes2}$ on $\mathcal A\otimes\mathcal A$ satisfying the rectangle rule; (ii) disjoint measurable sets $R,I\in\mathcal A$ and a map $\Pi_R:X\to R$ (not yet required to be idempotent); (iii) a measurable relation $G\subseteq X\times X$ (not yet required to be reflexive, symmetric, or idempotent); (iv) two scalars $E_0>0$ and $\eta\in[0,1]$.

 Three axioms tie these components together.
-Axiom~I imposes projective structure (idempotence of $\Pi_R$ and $\Pi_R|_R=\mathrm{id}_R$, plus measurability of preimages of measurable subsets of $R$).
+Axiom~I imposes projective structure (the retraction property $\Pi_R|_R=\mathrm{id}_R$, which already forces $\Pi_R\circ\Pi_R=\Pi_R$, plus measurability of preimages of measurable subsets of $R$).
 Axiom~II imposes closure structure on $G$ (reflexivity, symmetry, and the idempotence $G\circ G=G$).
 Axiom~III imposes quantitative coupling between measure, projection, and relation via three subclauses: conservation ($\mu(R)+\mu(I)=E_0>0$), projection--measure invariance ($\mu(\Pi_R^{-1}(B))=\mu(B)$ for measurable $B\subseteq R$), and a coupling law on $(B\times X)\cap G$.
 A pre-structural datum satisfying Axioms~I--III is called an \emph{admissible structural model}.

-Our goal is to isolate a minimal first--order framework in which projection, closure, and measure coexist and interact. \emph{We do not assume $X=R\sqcup I$ at the axiomatic level;} only $R\cap I=\varnothing$ and measurability of $R\cup I$ are required.
-When the full partition $X=R\sqcup I$ is additionally imposed, the invariance clause of Axiom~III forces $\mu(I)=0$ (Proposition~\ref{prop:muI-zero}).
-Despite their minimality, the axioms yield explicit finite and countable admissible models as well as several structural consequences.
-We use finite additivity to keep the axiom system minimal; Section~\ref{sec:sigma-additive} records the additional constraints under $\sigma$--additivity.
+\paragraph{Main phenomenon: admissibility forces collapse.} The point of this paper is not technical difficulty but structural consequence: a global representative--invariance condition already carries all readable mass onto the retract, and the coupling law then propagates this into load rigidity and quantization.
+Concretely, although the axioms do not require $X=R\sqcup I$, the projection--measure invariance clause alone forces a global support concentration: every admissible model satisfies

+Thus $I$, and indeed every point outside the representative sector $R$, is $\mu$--null.
+The non--representative part of $X$ may still carry set--theoretic and relational structure, but it is invisible to the measure and to the induced two--point load.
+This is a genuine strengthening of the elementary observation that, \emph{under} a full partition $X=R\sqcup I$, invariance gives $\mu(I)=0$: here no partition is assumed, only that $R\in\mathcal A$ and $\mathcal A$ is an algebra (Theorem~\ref{thm:global-collapse}).

+Three rigidity consequences follow.
+First, the coupling parameter cannot reach the endpoint: $\eta<1$ is automatic for admissible models (Proposition~\ref{prop:eta-lt-one}).
+Second, the two--point load carried by $G$ is completely determined,